kozakuraa/citrus-status-firefox/README.md

 This extension must be loaded for every time you load Firefox.

 ## Acknowledgements
 This is simply a Firefox port of the [Citrus-Status extension](https://github.com/Imaginatorix/Citrus-Status) by Imaginatronix.
+Made this for personal use.
+All credits go to him.
 Thank you very much for this extension!

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3